United Nations Security Council Resolution 242: French version vs. English version of text

 The English version of the clause:Withdrawal of Israeli armed forces from territories occupied in the recent conflictis given in French as:

 Retrait des forces armées israéliennes des territoires occupés lors du récent conflit.

 The difference between the two versions lies in the absence of a definite article ("the") in the English version, while the word "des" present in the French version in the expression "des territoires occupés" can only mean "from the occupied territories" (the "des" in front of "territoires occupés" can only be the contraction "from the" because of the use of the word "retrait" which entails an object – "des forces israéliennes" where the "des" is the contraction of "of the" (of the Israeli forces) and a location "des territoires occupés" where "des" is the contraction of "from the" (from the occupied territories)).
 If the meaning of "from some occupied territories" were intended, the only way to say so in French would have been "de territoires occupés".

 Although some have dismissed the controversy by suggesting that the use of the word "des" in the French version is a translation error and should therefore be ignored in interpreting the document, the debate has retained its force since both versions are of equal legal force, as recognized languages of the United Nations and in international law.

+Eugene V. Rostow says that the ambiguity was "fully and carefully considered and fully understood" in the debates of the council, and that the omission of the word "the" was intentional.
+To support his argument, he brings to attention the two resolutions that failed to pass, one Soviet and one Indian, who specified that Israel must retreat from all territories.
+He asserts that "In the end, the Council agreed unanimously on the British draft, knowing exactly what it meant," that is, that it meant to allow modifications of the pre-67 borders.
+His article also brings to light that when the U.S. and UK governments raised the issues with the French text in front of the French government and UN secretariat, the latter said that the French language offered 'no other solution for the problem.'
+Rostow added that "Since the question had been debated so long and so intensively and the decision of the Council was so clear, the matter was dropped, especially since none of the people involved could think of a more accurate French translation [of the English text]."

 Solicitor John McHugo, a partner at Trowers & Hamlins and a visiting fellow at the Scottish Centre for International Law at Edinburgh University, draws a comparison to phrases such as: